JESREAL1JDL7LUSTRE/machine-learning-sign-language-recognition-WSASL/docs/project_walkthrough_beginner.md

 Each stream is independent and their logits are summed.

 ### `models/stgcn_2stream_ported.py`
-A port of the original two-stream ST-GCN.
+A legacy port of the original two-stream ST-GCN.
 It runs joint and bone streams and sums their logits.

 ### `models/st_gcn_twostream.py`
-The four-stream fusion model.
-It can do:
+The four-stream model architecture.
+It supports two modes:
+- **Late fusion:** Runs 4 streams independently and sums the final logits (the `4stream-late-fusion` model).
-- **Early fusion:** concatenate features then classify.
+- **Early fusion:** Concatenates 128-dimensional features from 4 streams before a shared dense classifier (the `4stream-fusion` model).
-- **Late fusion:** sum logits.
-Early fusion is the default.

 ### `models/lstm.py`
 Despite the name, this is a TCN + attention model used for an older baseline.
 It does: